Have you ever wondered, "How do vehicle brakes brake?" I’m sure you have, so let me break (tee hee) it down for you.

 Next, keep an eye on your brake fluid reservoir to make sure it’s at the right level.
 To do this, simply remove the reservoir cap and make sure the fluid is at the designated line in the fluid reservoir.

 If you notice that your fluid levels are always low, you probably have a slow leak.
 If this is the case, add brake fluid to the fluid reservoir and immediately get your car checked by a mechanic.
 One thing you do not want to go out on you mid-drive is your brakes, for real.
 Also your wipers on a rainy day.
 Pay attention to this stuff guys.

 Another thing you'll want to do is get your fluid flushed/replaced about every other year and make sure you're replacing brake pads as they get low.
-You can check your owner manual for exact recommended maintenance periods for your car.
-Keep those brakes on fleek, fam, so you don’t gotta worry about ‘em.
+You can check your owner's manual for exact recommended maintenance periods for your car.
+Keep those brakes in check.